JSSatchell/After-Effects-Scripts/laZy Layers/Read Me.md

 - Option to create one zilch (Null) per selected layer
 - Option to transfer all transform keyframes from layer to zilch layer

+zZz.jsx is the master file that will work with KBar or open a UI panel.
+The others are headless versions.

 KBar arguments for zZz.jsx:
 - zilch = New Null Layer
 - zone = New Solid Layer